Top 12 Immune Support Strategies to Thrive in Life

 Types of Immunity

 Once your body creates an antibody it stays in your body forever.
-This storage is the reason why you cannot get the chickenpox twice and helps your body fight other infections and illnesses.
+This storage is the reason why you cannot get chickenpox twice and helps your body fight other infections and illnesses.
 This protection from your immune system is called immunity.

 There are several types of immunity: